HOW TO MAKE A RESIN AND WOOD RIVER TABLE (LIVE EDGE)

 Step 5: Apply the table legs

 It’s time to prepare the legs of your wood and epoxy resin table.
-You can use metal or wood.
-A small amount of epoxy resin in the hole ensures that the screws or bolts do not come off.
+You can use either metal or wood.
+A small amount of epoxy resin in the hole guarantees that screws or bolts won’t come off.

 Step 6: Polishing

-If you have carefully followed all the steps to build a “river” table in wood and epoxy resin now you only have to polish the parts you scratched when sanding or cutting.
+If you have carefully followed all the steps to build a wood and epoxy resin “river” table, now you just need to polish the parts that got scratched in sanding or cutting procedures.

-To polish the epoxy, first use sandpaper up to 3000 grit and then use a polishing paste specifically for plastics.
-On the website www.resinpro.it you can find a complete kit for polishing the resin.
+To polish epoxy resin, use sandpaper up to 3000 grit first and then use a specific polishing paste for plastic.
+You can find a full resin-polishing kit on the website www.resinpro.it.

-Now you have your own river like table with resin and wood!
-Super cool and definitely a good conversation topic when you have guests!
-Do you want to know more or need more advice?
-Then contact us!
+Now you have your own resin and wood river table!
+Super cool, it will always make a good topic for conversation with your guests!
+Want to know more or need further tips?
+Contact us!

-The photos in this article are objects made by our customers who have used RESINPRO products.
+The photos in this article represent objects created by our customers with the use of RESINPRO products.